Firefighters Brace For 'Critical 24-Hour Window' As Winds Pick Up In California

 Pacific Gas & Electric, saying it's also alarmed by the fire-friendly conditions on the horizon, announced that it is expecting to perform another round of mass power shutoffs.
 Fresh on the heels of implementing a power blackout zone affecting nearly 1 million customers, the embattled utility says nearly 600,000 customers across Northern and Central California — some of whom already saw their power cut in a previous round — will feel the effects of the shutoffs planned Tuesday through Wednesday.

 The company says the outages are meant "to prevent a catastrophic wildfire sparked by electrical equipment during extreme weather events."
-But that assertion has brought skepticism from state authorities such as Gov. Gavin Newsom, who earlier this month blasted the utility for making its customers foot the bill for its decades of "greed and neglect."
+But that assertion has brought skepticism from state authorities.

+"Look, we've had a decade-plus of mismanagement of our largest investor-owned utility, PG&E — greed and complete dismissal of public safety," Gov. Gavin Newsom told NPR in a phone call.
+"And as a consequence of that lack of investment, they've got a grid that is not modern."

 The outages also have drawn concern at the federal level.
 U.S. Secretary of Veterans Affairs Robert Wilkie sent a letter to Newsom on Monday urging him to curb the power outages, saying they "could become dangerous for Veterans receiving in-home care and those who rely on the refrigeration of life saving medications like insulin."